madhav06/Goofy-React-Learning/README.md

 ![interfaceicon](https://github.com/madhav06/projectImages/blob/master/icon_02.png)

 Let's add a new appointment now!
-Feed the record for **"Sniggles"** and _boom!!_ we see in React-Developers-Tools its working like magic.
+Feed the record for our pet cat **"Sniggles"** and _boom!!_ we see in React-Developers-Tools its working like magic.
 _This is where we feel how responsive and powerful react is!_

 ```js script